Intelligent design: Arguments from ignorance

 Eugenie C. Scott, along with Glenn Branch and other critics, has argued that many points raised by intelligent design proponents are arguments from ignorance.

 In the argument from ignorance, a lack of evidence for one view is erroneously argued to constitute proof of the correctness of another view.
 Scott and Branch say that intelligent design is an argument from ignorance because it relies on a lack of knowledge for its conclusion: lacking a natural explanation for certain specific aspects of evolution, we assume intelligent cause.
 They contend most scientists would reply that the unexplained is not unexplainable, and that "we don't know yet" is a more appropriate response than invoking a cause outside science.
 Particularly, Michael Behe's demands for ever more detailed explanations of the historical evolution of molecular systems seem to assume a false dichotomy, where either evolution or design is the proper explanation, and any perceived failure of evolution becomes a victory for design.
 Scott and Branch also contend that the supposedly novel contributions proposed by intelligent design proponents have not served as the basis for any productive scientific research.

+Moreover, philosophical criticism of intelligent design has extended beyond traditional demarcation arguments that attempt to distinguish science from non-science.
+Some philosophers have argued that intelligent design faces a more fundamental problem of intelligibility when presented as a non-theological doctrine.
+According to this view, intelligent design cannot be coherently characterized without theological commitments, making it conceptually incoherent rather than merely unscientific.
+This philosophical position suggests that demarcation criteria—which have themselves been subject to philosophical controversy—are unnecessary for rejecting intelligent design, as the doctrine fails to achieve logical coherence when stripped of its theological foundations.
+Critics argue this approach provides a more robust philosophical foundation for dismissing intelligent design without relying on potentially contested boundaries between scientific and non-scientific inquiry.

 In his conclusion to the Kitzmiller trial, Judge John E. Jones III wrote that "ID is at bottom premised upon a false dichotomy, namely, that to the extent evolutionary theory is discredited, ID is confirmed."
 This same argument had been put forward to support creation science at the McLean v.
 Arkansas (1982) trial, which found it was "contrived dualism", the false premise of a "two model approach".
 Behe's argument of irreducible complexity puts forward negative arguments against evolution but does not make any positive scientific case for intelligent design.
 It fails to allow for scientific explanations continuing to be found, as has been the case with several examples previously put forward as supposed cases of irreducible complexity.